-An equalisation account called the 'element of income/ (loss) and capital gains/ (losses) included in prices of units issued less those in units redeemed' is created, in order to prevent the dilution of per unit income and distribution of income already paid out on redemption.
+An equalisation account called the 'element of income / (loss) and capital gains / (losses) included in prices of units issued less those in units redeemed' is created, in order to prevent the dilution of per unit income and distribution of income already paid out on redemption.

-The "element of income/ (loss) and capital gains/ (losses) in price of units issued less those in units redeemed" account is credited with the amount representing the net income/ (loss) and capital gains/ (losses) accounted for in the net asset value and included in the sale proceeds of units.
+The "element of income / (loss) and capital gains / (losses) in price of units issued less those in units redeemed" account is credited with the amount representing the net income / (loss) and capital gains/ (losses) accounted for in the net asset value and included in the sale proceeds of units.
 Upon redemption of units, the "element of income/ (loss) and capital gains/ (losses) in prices of units issued less those in units redeemed" account is debited with the amount representing net income/ (loss) and capital gains/ (losses) accounted for in the net asset value and included in the redemption price.

-The net "element of income/ (loss) and capital gains/ (losses) in prices of units issued less those in units redeemed" during an accounting period is transferred to the Income Statement.
+The net "element of income/ (loss) and capital gains/ (losses) in prices of units issued less those in units redeemed" during an accounting period is transferred to the income statement.

-3.9 Net asset value per unit (NAV)
+3.9 Net Asset Value per unit

-The net asset value (NAV) per unit as disclosed on the Statement of Assets and Liabilities is calculated by dividing the net assets of the Fund by the number of units outstanding at the year end.
+NAV per unit as disclosed in Statement of Assets and Liabilities is calculated by dividing the net assets of the Fund by the number of units in circulation at year end.